DhanushNehru/Python-Scripts/README.md

 Moves your mouse every 15 seconds
 ## Script 15 - JSON to YAML converter
 Converts JSON file to YAML files.
 A sample JSON is included for testing.

+## Script 16 - Website Cloner
+Clone any website and open the site in your local IP